robwhitby/xray/README.md

     assert:true(return-true())
   )
 };

-(: more tests ... :)

-(: private functions are not evaluated as tests :) declare private function return-true()
-{
-  fn:true()
-}
 ```

 ## Invoking Tests
-**xray** will find and execute all the test cases defined in a directory (including sub-directories), and can be told to execute a subset by specifying regex patterns to match tests by module name or test name.
+**xray** will find and execute all functions with the test:case annotation defined in a directory (including sub-directories), and can be told to execute a subset by specifying regex patterns to match tests by module name or test name.

 * browser - `http://server:port/xray/`
 * command line - call `test-runner.sh` with your project parameters (see below, tested on OSX only).